- Cory Booker

 The Mayor of East Orange cut his professional teeth as a karate instructor.
 Close to Essex County Democratic Chairman Jones.

-The Mayor of Plainfield easily won reelection in 2017 and commands a strong power base in Union County.
-Came out early in favor of the presidential candidacy of former New York Mayor Michael Bloomberg.
+The Mayor of Plainfield won reelection by a close margin in 2021 and commands a strong power base in Union County.

 The Trenton native serves as the President of the New Jersey NAACP.